-Fredricka Sharkey serves as the director of media relations and associate editor of the UCA Magazine.
+Fredricka Sharkey serves as the director of communications and editor of the UCA Magazine.

 With over 20 years of work experience as a communicator, Fredricka’s career has included everything from interviews with world leaders and capital murderers to folding and stuffing 2,000 letters and sweeping up after an event that she planned.